Pork Roast Carnitas-Style

 Pico de Gallo Salsa

-- In a small bowl combine the beef base, dried cilantro leaves, brown sugar, garlic powder, onion powder, oregano and cilantro leaves, salt and pepper.
+- In a small bowl combine the granulated beef bouillon (see note for using paste-style beef base), dried cilantro leaves, brown sugar, garlic powder, onion powder, oregano and cilantro leaves, salt and pepper.
 Set aside.

 - Brown pork roast on all sides in large cooking pot over medium heat.

-- Reduce heat and evenly coat the roast on all sides with spice mixture.
+- Remove from heat and evenly coat the roast on all sides with spice mixture.

 - Add the water, orange juice, lime juice and soy sauce.
-Heat to boiling; reduce heat; cover and simmer over low heat for 3 1/2 to 4 hours or until roast is so tender, it easily falls apart.
+Return to heat and bring liquid to boiling; reduce heat; cover and simmer over low heat for 3 1/2 to 4 hours or until roast is so tender, it easily pulls apart.
 Toward the end of the cooking time, when the roast is tender enough, separate it into smaller chunks so there is more surface area for the meat to absorb the flavors in the cooking liquid.

 - When roast is done, discard any undesirable fatty bits and then pull roast apart with two forks.
 Gently stir the pulled pork to coat the pieces with any remaining cooking liquid in the pan and serve.